I’m sure you’ve seen this image before.

 A piece of heavier and synthetic fabric is usually a telltale sign.

-All synthetic fabrics, given that is weaved tightly together, are very good at blocking UV light.
+All synthetic fabrics, given that are weaved tightly together, are very good at blocking UV light.

 The safest way to do this is to never pitch it in direct sunlight.
 Always choose a place that gets a shade throughout the day.